lazydaisy/Moodle-Studio/tiny/README.txt

-THE TINY PROJECT: A work in progress
+THE TINY BOOTSTRAP PROJECT: A work in progress

 ------------------------------------

 Tiny, is a fluid width, fully responsive, Moodle theme built using Twitter Bootstrap 2.0 with a basic grid scafolding layout, which is based on 960 Grid System (960.gs), and combined with javascript plugins, typography, form controls, and more.

 Tiny is, however, only intended as a starting point for other themes to build upon.